Red-hot Ighalo continues goalscoring form in Al Hilal win

 Odion Ighalo sealed Al Hilal's 4-0 victory over Al Nassr in a Saudi Professional League match on Thursday.

-Earlier in the first-half, Ighalo linked up with Salem Al Dawsari with an assist that helped the Saudi Arabian star doubled the visitors' lead in Riyadh, after Matheus Pereira's opening goal.
+Earlier in the first-half, Ighalo linked up with Salem Al Dawsari and laid an assist that helped the Saudi Arabian star double the visitors' lead in Riyadh, after Matheus Pereira's opening goal.

 The 32-year-old was later called to action as he finished off a fine attacking move with a right-footed shot in the 75th minute.